College Factual by our College Data Analytics Team

 New York, NY

 Hunter College comes in at #10 in this year's ranking.
-Located in the city of New York, Hunter is a public school with a fairly large student population.
+Located in the city of New York, Hunter is a public college with a very large student population.

-Full Film, Video & Photographic Arts at Hunter College Report
+Read full report on Film, Video & Photographic Arts at Hunter College

 Best for Non-Traditional Students Film, Video & Photographic Arts Colleges in the Middle Atlantic Region